motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

 |   m5.4xlarge  |      20     |       4.1TB      | 7min 6s | $1.818 |  **0.1443** |
 |   r5.4xlarge  |      20     |       4.1TB      | 9min 12s | $3.058 |  0.040 |

-*c5* machines turned out to perform slower than *c4* but due to it's lower rice it resulted in higher metric.
-The performance of *r5* machines wasn't that great either and combined with their high price, they weren't good choice too.
+*c5* machines turned out to perform slower than *c4* but due to it's lower price, they resulted in higher metric.
+The performance of *r5* machines wasn't that great either and combined with their high price, they weren't good choice.
 However, *m5* family, namely *m5.4xlarge*, turned out to have better performance out of the box than *c4* machines.
-It's probably because the *m5.4xlarge* has the same amount of vCores as *c4.4xlarge*, but has little bit higher bandwidth available (cumulative was about 12,5Gb/sec whereas for *c4* it was about 10Gb/sec), which results in better bandwidth/cVores ratio.
+It's probably because the *m5.4xlarge* has the same amount of vCores as *c4.4xlarge*, but has little bit higher bandwidth available (cumulative was about 12,5Gb/sec whereas for *c4* it was about 10Gb/sec), which results in better bandwidth/vCores ratio and therefore, better CPU usage (~75%).

 ![figure 6](./img/20m5.4xlarge_Default.png)
 <center style="font-style:italic;">Figure 5.
 Usage of resources for 20 m5.x4large machines</center>